Dreycey/PhageBox/src/phagebox_arduino_lib/README.md

 ## Description

-This libarary has been written for the PhageBox extension module.
-It assumes access to the Arduino Libraries.
-This is an embedded C implementation of PCR using a finite state machine.
-This then controls GPIO registers directorly (bare metal) and implements a timer for switching states.
-The outcome of these modules is finite state machine that can control peltier (heating) modules on the device.
+The PhageBox is equipped with an embedded software library specifically tailored for its functions.
+The library consists of an embedded C/C++ implementation of PCR that utilizes a finite state machine to regulate cycle transitions.
+This implementation directly controls the device's GPIO registers at the hardware level and incorporates a timer for seamless state switching.
+The library's outcome is a finite state machine that effectively manages the peltier (heating) modules on the device.

 ### Block Diagram